 Lopez from 4-7pm

 Growing in the historic center of Los Angeles, the Not Cornfield project transforms an industrial brownfield site into a cornfield for one agricultural cycle.
 Now the Los Angeles Historic State Park, the site popularly known as 'The Cornfield' had remained derelict for more than a decade.
 The project serves as a potent metaphor that provides a focus for reflection and action in a city unclear about the location of its energetic and historic center.

 ABOUT LAUREN BON, NOT A CORNFIELD ARTIST

-Lauren Bon resides in Los Angeles and holds a Masters of Architecture degree from MIT and a BA from Princeton.
+Not a Cornfield artist, Lauren Bon resides in Los Angeles and holds a Masters of Architecture degree from MIT and a BA from Princeton.
 Ms. Bon is a trustee of the Annenberg Foundation and President of Not A Cornfield, LLC.
 Her recent urban, public and land art projects in the U.S., Hong Kong, Belfast and Northern Ireland, as well as her role as a trustee, make her uniquely poised to build the capacity of the Foundation in the area of site based philanthropy, serving communities through education, civic, health, artistic initiatives and programs.
-Not a Cornfield art project is being developed through a grant by the Annenberg Foundation.
+Not a Cornfield art project is being developed through a grant by Annenberg Foundation.